jkomoros/boardgame/server/README.md

 If you need new bower depenencies, just add them as normal from the command line, sitting in mygame/server/webapp.
 This will modify your bower.json file, which is correct.

 If you want to modify config-src, manifest.json, or index.html just remove the symlink and copy in the example folder from boardgame/server/static/webapp.

+## Checking out an existing webapp server

+If you're doing a fresh check out of a webapp server, you'll have to recreate the bits that aren't checked into git.

+In particular:

+1) Create your own server/api/config.SECRET.json
+2) Run step 11 in the "starting a new game from scrathc section above"

 ## Installing dependencies